 Source: Sensor Tower

-As you can see from the graph above, Apple’s App Store is again way ahead of Google Play in terms of consumer spend in mobile games.
+As you can see from the graph above, Apple’s App Store is again way ahead of Google Play in terms of consumer spend on mobile games.
 The margin is certainly smaller compared to general consumer spend but a difference of over $15 billion is nothing to scoff at.

 Types of in-app purchases